-When you think of modern Shakespeare, it’s impossible not to think of Kenneth Branagh.
+When thinking of modern Shakespeare, how could anyone not think of Kenneth Branagh?
 But the Belfast native has had a long and varied career across theatre, television, and film as both an actor and director.
-He has been nominated for multiple Academy Awards and has won two Emmys, a Golden Globe, and four BAFTAs.
-Having trained at the Royal Academy of Dramatic Arts as a student, he has served as its president since 2015 and is notable in how he promotes the careers of other RADA graduates.
+He has nabbed multiple Academy Awards nominations and has won two Emmys, a Golden Globe, and four BAFTAs.
+Having trained at the Royal Academy of Dramatic Arts as a student, he has served as its president since 2015 and promotes the careers of other RADA graduates.

 Branagh has directed adaptations of five Shakespeare plays, in addition to mounting several productions on stage.
 His 1989 directorial debut, Henry V, also marked Branagh’s first Oscar nomination for Best Director.
 He also received an Oscar nomination for Best Actor for playing the titular role.
-The film is notable for being his first time directing Derek Jacobi, Judi Dench, and his then-wife Emma Thompson, all of whom he has continued working with throughout his career.
+The film also stars Derek Jacobi, Judi Dench, and his then-wife Emma Thompson, all of whom he has continued working with throughout his career.
 Henry V met great critical success and is still considered one of the greatest Shakespeare film adaptations ever.

-Branagh’s third film that he directed boasts an insanely stacked cast: Stephen Fry, Hugh Laurie, Imelda Staunton, Emma Thompson, Phyllida Law, and Branagh himself, to name a few.
-In the film, six friends who were in an acting troupe together while at the University of Cambridge reunite after ten years following Peter inheriting his family’s estate.
-While it’s a fun and warm comedy as we watch these friends reminiscence over memories and deal with their current relationship issues, it also sensitively approaches more sincere topics: the loss of a child, illness, and divorce.
+Branagh’s third film as director boasts an insanely stacked cast: Stephen Fry, Hugh Laurie, Imelda Staunton, Emma Thompson, Phyllida Law, and Branagh himself, to name a few.
+In the film, six friends who attended the University of Cambridge reunite after ten years following Peter inheriting his family’s estate.
+The fun and warm comedy deals with the current relationship issues of the characters, and it also sensitively approaches more sincere topics: the loss of a child, illness, and divorce.